-"I’ve taught my little brother and sister about healthy eating"
+"I’ve taught my siblings about healthy eating."

 Phillip's weight loss story

 Then & Now

 My parents didn't want us to feel hungry

 My parents came to Australia as refugees from Cambodia in the 1990s.
 They never wanted me, my brother and sister to feel hungry, so they let me eat whenever I wanted, so I’d have three big meals after school each day.
 I lived on rice and deep-fried food, and never drank water or ate vegetables.

 Inside I was miserable